TransLink (British Columbia): 2007 reorganization

 Falcon had called the old board "dysfunctional", saying that board members were focused on the interests of their own municipalities instead of the broader interests of the region.
 According to Falcon, the board of directors had "no ability there to develop the skill-set to understand major, multi-billion projects."
 British Columbia New Democratic Party critic David Chudnovsky responded that the reorganization was "ludicrous" and that its purpose was "to get power away from our elected municipal politicians because once in a while they disagree with the aggressive privatization agenda of Mr. Falcon".
 Chudnovsky was also worried about the consequences of a property development slowdown.

 On April 26, 2007, the provincial government introduced legislation to restructure TransLink.
 The proposed successor body was to be known as the South Coast British Columbia Transportation Authority.
 The legislation received Royal Assent on November 29, 2007, and came into effect on January 1, 2008, with some parts of the organization, like the Council of Mayors, beginning functions the day after the legislation was approved.

 On March 19, 2008, the Vancouver Sun reported that TransLink was launching a real estate division that could produce over $1.5 billion in revenue over the ensuing ten years.

 NDP critic Maurine Karagianis introduced a private member's bill dubbed the "TransLink Openness Act".

 2015 plebiscite

-In 2015, residents of Metro Vancouver were asked to vote in a mail-in plebiscite on a proposal to adopt a new 0.5% sales tax to fund improvements in transit infrastructure, and completion of current TransLink projects.
+In 2015, residents of Metro Vancouver were asked to vote in a mail-in plebiscite on a proposal to adopt a new 0.5 percent sales tax to fund improvements in transit infrastructure, and completion of current TransLink projects.
 Ballots were mailed in March, and had to be returned by 8:00 pm on May 29, 2015.

 The tax was designed to generate annual revenue of $250 million to help fund an $8 billion, 10-year transit plan including the following projects: